BjornFJohansson/ypkpathway/README.rst

 =======   ========== =============================================================
 version   date       comment
 =======   ========== =============================================================
+0.8.4     2015-05-30 An IPython.display.FileLink object is now returned from the
+                     ypkpathway function.

 0.8.3     2015-05-29 windows fix for opening final pathway notebook.

 0.8.2     2015-05-28 pydna dependency 0.9.2, fix a unicode env variable.